DG1001/NortixMail/README.md

 # Contributing 🤝
 This repository currently doesn't accept any pull request.
 However, you can open an issue if you want to request a feature, report bugs or ask me a question.

+## Upgrade Notes 🔧
+- A lightweight migration adds a new `rcpt_list` column to the `mail` table to store original recipients.
+The migration runs automatically on startup.
+Existing mails continue to work; only mails received after the upgrade will have `rcpt_list` populated.